 But be sure to reserve a savanna-view room.

 The DVC options are mostly on the fifth floor of Jambo House, with some on the sixth.

 Request a fifth floor room, about halfway down the trail.
 The fifth floor rooms have better views than those on the sixth, and halfway down the trail gives the best balance between quiet and walking distance.

-First time family visitors looking for extra or more comfortable space, who don’t mind the inconvenience, and prefer its theme to that of The Villas at the Wilderness Lodge.
+First time family visitors looking for extra or more comfortable space, who don’t mind the inconvenience, and prefer its theme to that of the Polynesian or The Villas at the Wilderness Lodge.

 Families on a budget; families looking for convenience; families seeking a One-Bedroom Villa (see above for Two Bedroom Villas)